Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Theory

 Within this framework, both $\Omega_i$ and $\Omega_{ij}$ are system-size independent and substantially smaller than $\Omega$.
 Furthermore, since $\Omega_{ij}$ is defined as the overlapping region between two exponentially decaying MLWFs, $\tphi{i}$ and $\tphi{j}$, the extent of this domain is smaller than both $\Omega_i$ and $\Omega_j$, which holds true even when $i=j$.
-From Eqs.~\eqref{eq:exx} and \eqref{eq:vxxGen_mlwf}, one sees that a formally exact evaluation of $\exx$ (neglecting self-consistency effects, \textit{vide infra}) only requires that the spatial integral over $\bm{r}$ in Eq.~\eqref{eq:exx} be performed on $\Omega_{ij}$, \ie
+From Eqs.~\eqref{eq:exx} and \eqref{eq:rho_from_phi_mlwf}, one sees that a numerically exact evaluation of $\exx$ (neglecting self-consistency effects, \textit{vide infra}) only requires summation over overlapping $ij$ pairs (denoted by $\braket{ij}$) and spatial integration over $\Omega_{ij}$, \ie